-Yamamoto creates installations using salt to evoke cleansing and purification.
-It takes him anywhere from a few days to multiple weeks to draw these huge patterns on the floor by himself.
-Furthermore, on the last day of an exhibition, he works together with the viewers to destroy the work and return the salt to the sea.
+I create installations using salt to evoke cleansing and purification.
+It takes me anywhere from a few days to multiple weeks to draw these huge patterns on the floor by myself.
+Furthermore, on the last day of an exhibition, I work together with the viewers to destroy the work and return the salt to the sea.

-He also produces detailed acrylic and pencil works.
-In recent years, he has worked very actively on collaborations with companies.
+I also produce detailed acrylic and pencil works.
+In recent years, I have worked very actively on collaborations with companies.

-I have presented his works in numerous locations both at home and abroad, including at the MoMA PS1 Museum of Modern Art in New York, the Museum of Contemporary Art Tokyo, the Hakone Open-Air Museum, the 21st Century Museum of Contemporary Art, Kanazawa, the Setouchi Triennale, and via a traveling solo exhibition in the United States.
+I have presented his works in numerous locations both at home and abroad, including at the MoMA P.S.1 Museum of Modern Art in New York, The Hermitage State Museum, Museum of Contemporary Art Tokyo, Hakone Open-Air Museum, 21st Century Museum of Contemporary Art Kanazawa, Setouchi Triennale, and via a traveling solo exhibition in the United States.

 1966 Born in Onomichi, Hiroshima